ineshbose/boyd_bot_messenger/README.md

 For security reasons, access tokens, keys, etc have been hidden from this repository.
 Wherever you see `os.environ.get()`, a key is being used.
 You may replace these with your own.

 ## To-Do
-1. Locations
-2. Read Next Class
+1. Read Next Class ✓
+2. Locations
 3. Book Rooms
 4. Small talk(?)
+(Switch to DialogFlow)
+5. Background Scheduler (opt-in feature)

 ## Note
 This repository was created fresh as the previous (private) repository had all keys in the commit history.